bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-94.rst

 |tag-ops-wizard|

 New there is global language concept.
-The content language as well as the formatting language can be defined per security system in :ref:`ivy-securitysystem-yaml`, which are considered as default languages.
+The content language as well as the formatting language can be defined per security system in :ref:`ivy-yaml`, which are considered as default languages.
 Users can overwrite these two language settings in their user profiles.

-The existing :code:`EMailNotification.Language` is automatically migrated to :code:`Language.Content` in :ref:`ivy-securitysystem-yaml`.
+The existing :code:`EMailNotification.Language` is automatically migrated to :code:`Language.Content` in :ref:`ivy-yaml`.

 Read more here: :ref:`configuration-language` and :ref:`cms-content-resolution`.